GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

 ---
 #### Security Assessment Team

-The SAP\'s metadata is used to represent the assessment team and assessment lead.
+The SAP's metadata is used to represent the assessment team and assessment lead.
 This uses the OSCAL common `role`, `party`, and `responsible-party` assemblies.
 Some roles are specific to the SAP.
 The SAP tool must not assign a role ID or party ID that duplicates one used